The Neighbors: Income

 ancestry (6.7%), along with some Italian ancestry residents

 (6.6%), among others.

 The languages spoken by people in this neighborhood are diverse.
 These are

 tabulated as the languages people preferentially speak when they are

 at home with their families.

 The most common language spoken in the Chisholm City Center

-neighborhood is English, spoken by 95.9% of households.
-Some people also speak German (2.5%).
+neighborhood is English, spoken by 93.2% of households.
+Other important languages spoken here include German and Spanish.